'I never thought it would be Paul': Nancy Pelosi reveals how she first heard her husband had been attacked - Local News 8

 “So I run to the door, and I’m very scared,” Pelosi said, describing what unfolded.
 “I see the Capitol Police and they say, ‘We have to come in to talk to you.'”

-Pelosi described how she thoughts went immediately to her children and her grandchildren.
+Pelosi described how her thoughts went immediately to her children and her grandchildren.

 “And I’m thinking my children, my grandchildren.
 I never thought it would be Paul because, you know, I knew he wouldn’t be out and about, shall we say.
 And so they came in.
 At that time, we didn’t even know where he was,” she said.